paritytech/extended-parachain-template/docs/governance.md

 We developed `pallet-motion` as a means to simplify `Council` based voting on proposals (privileged calls), by directly enabling `pallet-collective` instances, henceforth referred to as `Council`, to dispatch with the `Root` origin.
 [Read about pallet-motion extrinsics here.](../pallets/motion/README.md)

-As a next step towards production readyness, a team might want to perform a runtime upgrade where they remove `pallet-sudo`, have `Council` instances in their runtime, and try making privleged calls through one of the three provided origins by `pallet-motion`.
+As a next step towards production readyness, a team might want to perform a runtime upgrade where they remove `pallet-sudo`, have `Council` instances in their runtime, and try making privileged calls through one of the three provided origins by `pallet-motion`.